Jbleezy/BO1-Reimagined/README.md

 * Increased minimum damage from 300 to 500
 * Kills zombies in 4 body shots
 * Kills zombies in 2 headshots
-* Decreased weapon raise time from 1.55 seconds to 1.1 seconds
+* Decreased raise time from 1.55 seconds to 1.1 seconds
-* Decreased weapon drop time from .75 seconds to .3 seconds
+* Decreased drop time from .75 seconds to .3 seconds
-* Powerup can now drop while one is already active
+* Powerup can now spawn while one is already active

 ### Fire Sale
 * Traps cost 10 points